doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 {% cover_img "a_deep_dive_into_the_elixir_ast_cover.png" "iex> quote do: sum(1, 2, 3); {:sum, [], [1, 2, 3]" %}

-Before I start, I want to thank GenericJam from the [Elixir Discord server](https://discord.com/invite/elixir) for motivating me to write this article, and to Łukasz Jan Niemier (aka @hauleth) for pointing me to the missing pieces I needed to have a complete picture of the AST shape.
+Before I start, I want to thank GenericJam from the [Elixir Discord server](https://discord.com/invite/elixir) for motivating me to write this article, and Łukasz Jan Niemier (aka @hauleth) for pointing me to the missing pieces I needed to have a complete picture of the AST shape.

 ---

 Metaprogramming is an important feature in Elixir.
 It gives you the ability to write code that, when compiled, gets transformed into a different version of itself.
 This kind of code is called a *macro*, and is popullarily referred to as "code that writes code".

-For this to work, a macro function needs to have access to the language's internal representation of the source code.
+For this to work, a macro needs to have access to the language's internal representation of the source code.
 This is typically a tree-shaped data structure called an *Abstract Syntax Tree*.
 For example, the expression `1 + 2 * 4` would be conceptually represented by this tree:
 ```
   +
  / \